 Real Estate

-The Graduate Certificate in Real Estate prepares students and professionals to embrace the full spectrum of real estate theory and practice.
+The master's degree and graduate certificate offerings in Real Estate prepare students and professionals to embrace the full spectrum of real estate theory and practice in areas of design, finance, management, construction, regulatory affairs, environmental conditions, and social policy.

 Format